Wise vs MAE - Full comparison

 Wise and MAE work a bit differently when it comes to international transfers.
 MAE is part of Maybank and as such MAE transfers in most cases will be routed through Maybank’s Maybank2u online banking service.
 Fees for Maybank vary based on where you’re based and where you’re sending to.
 However, the best way to compare the costs of any international payment service is to take a look at how much your recipient is likely to get in the end with a few different providers.

-Here are some Wise vs MAE (Maybank2u) examples:
+Here are some Wise vs MAE (Maybank2u) money transfer examples for comparison:

 Correct at time of writing, 6th July 2023

 As you can see from this comparison, on our chosen payment routes, Wise came out on top each time.
 This is usually because Wise uses the mid-market exchange rate and its own payment network, which means you cut out the extra costs involved with routing a transfer through the SWIFT system.
 This allows Wise to keep costs to a minimum and pass these savings on to the customer.